Food micro-areas

 Best picks

-South Beach is the right food lane when the group wants the beach, hotel, and dinner to stay close.
+South Beach is the right food lane when the beach, hotel, and dinner should stay close; the value is not just the restaurant, it is avoiding a late cross-bay correction.

 • Rosetta Bakery keeps the morning simple around Collins Avenue.